How to Manage Databases Effectively in cPanel

 2. phpMyAdmin

-- phpMyAdmin is a web-based tool for managing your databases directly.
+- phpMyAdmin is a web-based tool for managing database content.

-- It allows you to run SQL queries, import/export data, and perform advanced database operations.
+- It allows you to run SQL queries, import/export data, and optimize tables.

 Common Tasks in phpMyAdmin:

-- Run SQL Queries: Use the SQL tab to execute custom queries for advanced database management.
+- Run SQL Queries: Use the SQL tab to execute custom queries.

 3. MySQL Database Wizard

-- This step-by-step tool simplifies the process of creating a database, adding users, and assigning privileges.
+- This tool simplifies the process of creating a database and user in a step-by-step manner.

-- Ideal for beginners who want a guided approach to database setup.
+- Ideal for beginners who want a guided setup.

 Best Practices for Managing Databases in cPanel